r1chardj0n3s/parse/README.rst

 The "#" format character is handled automatically by d, b, o and x - that is: if there is a "0b", "0o" or "0x" prefix respectively, it's handled.
 For "d" any will be accepted, but for the others the correct prefix must be present if at all.
+Similarly number sign is handled automatically.

 The types supported are a slightly different mix to the format() types.
 Some format() types come directly over: d, n, %, f, e, b, o and x.